-JD Davids is a senior editor and the director of strategic communications at TheBody.com and TheBodyPRO.com.
-He joined our editorial team in 2014.
+JD Davids is the former senior editor and the director of strategic communications at TheBody.com and TheBodyPRO.com.
+He joined our editorial team in 2014 and left in 2018.

 A longtime HIV/AIDS activist and communication strategist, JD has had the privilege of organizing people living with HIV and people in the LGBTQ community, as well as those who love them, to stand up for their rights, access lifesaving information, slash the global price of HIV treatment, expand syringe access, win a national HIV strategy for the United States, confront the crisis in prison medical care, and demand HIV prevention tools that actually make sex better.